Lildel81/Graceful-Living-Web-Application/README.md

 npm install mongodb

 Techinically Winston is installed and dependencies are ready, but logging is currently not working.
 That needs to be troubleshooted still.

+"npm start" is the script to run the app.
+It will be listening on 127.0.0.1:8080